woocommerce/woocommerce/docs/extension-development/extension-developer-handbook.md

 }
 ```

-## Readme
+## README

-All plugins need a [standard WordPress readme](http://wordpress.org/plugins/about/readme.txt).
+All plugins need a [standard WordPress README](http://wordpress.org/plugins/about/readme.txt).

-Your readme might look something like this:
+Your README might look something like this:

 ```php
 === Plugin Name ===